Co-op Cycles Electric Bikes Review

 L (Unisex) 5’6 – 6’3″

-Co-op’s CTY electric bike range is quite limited but addresses the needs of most city commuters.
+Co-op’s CTY and Generation electric bike range is limited but addresses the needs of most city commuters and urban riders looking for a affordable cargo e-bike.
 We particularly like the integrated pannier racks as they feel strong and stiff even when heavily packed, which helps to keep the bike stable.

 It’s also reassuring to see electric bikes put together with components that are all of medium-to-high quality.
 Many manufacturers try to cut costs on electric bikes by including low-quality tires, gears, or batteries but Co-op has not done that here!

-Co-op’s CTY electric bikes aren’t highly versatile but rather built to purpose, which makes them ideal for zipping around town, collecting groceries, making deliveries, or commuting to work.
+Co-op’s electric bikes aren’t going to blow you away but they will be reliable and durable over time, which makes them ideal for day-to-day use around town, collecting groceries, making deliveries, or commuting to work.